 • Wash your hands often with soap and water.
 Or use an alcohol-based hand sanitizer.

-• If you're in Central or West Africa, avoid contact with animals that can spread mpox, including rodents and primates.
+• If you travel to Central or West Africa, avoid contact with animals that can spread mpox, including rodents and primates.

 When should you call for help?